How Advanced Is The Teradata Columnar Solution?

 Primary Index Or Primary AMP Index Access

-A further advantage of Teradata’s hybrid solution is that the data can also be accessed via the Primary Index or Primary AMP Index.
+A further advantage of Teradata’s hybrid solution is that Teradata can also access the data via the Primary Index or Primary AMP Index.
 The Primary Index allows direct access to rows via hashing.
-The Primary AMP Index limits the work to AMPs that contain the required data.
+The Primary AMP Index limits the work to AMPs containing the required data.

 Should I Use From Now On Only Column Partitioned Tables?